False start: In sports

-Association Football (soccer)
+Association football (soccer)

 Football games cannot be restarted unless certain conditions are met.
 For example, both teams need to be in their own half of the field for the start of the game or restarts from goals or half-time and free kicks require players to be a certain distance from the dead ball position.
 A referee may call the players back if one or more encroach into the wrong part of the field.
 There is generally no penalty for this type of encroachment, although if the referee considers it to be delaying the restart of the game they can award a yellow card.
-One famous example was during the 1974 World Cup when Brazil had a free kick near the Zaire penalty area was booted far away by Mwepu Ilunga before the restart.
+One famous example was during the 1974 World Cup when Brazil had a free kick near the Zaire penalty area, but the ball was booted far away by Mwepu Ilunga before the restart.
 At a penalty kick, the restart is blown by the referee before the actual kick takes place.
 In this situation, "encroachment" may take place, where one or more players from either side go into the penalty area or penalty arc before the kick is done.
 The goalkeeper can also be called for this offence if one foot leaves the goal line before the kick.
 A variety of punishments exist depending on which sides were involved and the result of the kick, or the result may stand if one team defends the kick or scores it but their opposition infringed.